This section was written by Leandro Cabo from rhcplivearchive.com

 • Drift Down

-Leaked to the internet
+Leaked to the internet in early 2006

 A few months later, he gave yet another CD-R with 13 songs to friends.
-Five of the songs remained unreleased until it leaked to the internet in early 2006.
+Five of the songs remained unknown and unreleased until they leaked online.

 Dates: November 1999 - April 2000

-Players: John Frusciante
+Musicians: John Frusciante

 Recorded at: John’s Home, Silverlake, CA